-Now, thanks to a Commonwealth Government grant we have launched a comprehensive information hub initially focusing on 16 regional areas of Western Australia covering the East and West Kimberly, Pilbara, Wheatbelt, Goldfields-Esperance, Great Southern, Geraldton and some parts of the South West.
+Now, thanks to a Commonwealth Government grant we have launched a comprehensive information hub initially focusing on 16 regional areas of Western Australia covering the East and West Kimberley, Pilbara, Wheatbelt, Goldfields-Esperance, Great Southern, Geraldton and some parts of the South West.
 This will be followed by the establishment of a regional, rural and remote focused telephone counselling and online web chat service.

 Click here to view the Breaking the Silence Ltd (trading as DVassist) constitution.

 Jane is a dynamic and respected leader who brings more than 30 years of board level and senior executive experience to her role as Chair of DVassist.

 Formerly the CEO of the National Offshore Petroleum Safety and Environment Management Authority, she is recognised for her ability to drive transformational change through transparent stakeholder engagement, ethical governance, and robust decision making.

 Jane‘s diverse leadership roles have seen her at the helm of public, private, and non-profit organisations in the oil and gas, financial services, maritime, environment, and technology industries.